AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-DOM forms PFAS nanoclusters and lowers phytotoxicity
+DOM forms PFAS nanoclusters and reduces rice seedling toxicity

 Environmental Science research